MariiaDrozdova/LLM-local-docs-QA/README.md

 After completing the Coursera course [Generative AI with LLMs](https://www.coursera.org/learn/generative-ai-with-llms),
 I wanted to build something useful and easy to share.
 This app lets me search my own documents with LLM support — now you can too.

----

-## License

-MIT — free to use, study, and adapt.